 Will negotiating the list of Rabbi Services reduce the Honorarium Fee?
 Not really.
 Mostly because couples turn to their Rabbi Wedding Officiant with many ceremony related questions, needs and requests.
 Especially, as the wedding day gets closer.

 Rabbi conducts the Jewish Wedding for the Jewish connection to heritage!

 Understanding the Differences:

-Below is merely a guide on a a range of proper Honorariums (Fees) for life cycle ceremonies.
+Below is merely a guide on Honorariums (Fees) for other life cycle ceremonies.

 - Funerals: Built in with the Funeral Arrangements via Funeral Homes